TYQ3939/Task_Striker/README.md

 # Task_Striker
 This is an assignment I had done with my university groupmates in 2023 during our Foundation.
 It's a program demo that connects Clients with skilled Pros to solve their tasks, projects, and works.
 It contains several features like account creation, profile management, Pros searching/browsing, chat demo, simple payment demo, etc.

+ **FOR RESEARCH PURPOSES ONLY.
+LEGAL ACTIONS WILL BE TAKEN IF MISUSED.**

+This project is intended solely for educational and research purposes.
+Unauthorized use, distribution, or modification for malicious activities is strictly prohibited.
+The author reserves the right to take legal action if any violations are found.
+Thank you.

 ## Getting Started

 ### Prerequisites